GeorgiLambov/SimpleCalculator/README.md

 # SimpleCalculator
-Small project in Jquery &amp; Bootstrap platform at a few hours
+Small project in JQuery &amp; Bootstrap platform at a few hours